-Patch.com reported this week that the Chicago Police Department’s 6th District (Gresham) will be adding DUI saturation patrols.
+According to a dui attorney, this week that the Chicago Police Department’s 6th District (Gresham) will be adding DUI saturation patrols.
 Police officers will monitoring traffic for signs of impaired driving, speeding and safety-belt violations.

 The Breath Alcohol Testing (BAT) Mobile Unit is also expected to be to deployed.
 BAT allows officers to expedite the process of charging a person with driving under the influence before driving them to the nearest lockup.
 The BAT mobile also allows for I-bonds to be issued at the site of the DUI saturation patrol.